godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Defenses/Dodge.md

 # Skill Description-`=this.file.name`
 Notes:
 - Can be used on Melee or Ranged, but has a penalty when used in Engagement.
+Dodge is one's ability to move out of the way of attacks.
+It can be rolled in place of **Reflex** checks when spells or weapons call for it.
 >[!info| clear no-i] `=this.file.name` Mechanics
 >**Category:** `=this.Category`
 >**Attribute:** `=this.Attribute`